fierval/deep-reinforcement-learning/p1_navigation/README.md

 The task is episodic, and in order to solve the environment, the agent must get an average score of **+13** over **100** consecutive episodes.

+## Video

+For the full 30 second video showing a trained agent at work go [here.](https://youtu.be/WK1zNtVoBFA).

 ### Getting Started

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system: